Canvas basics

 A journey, or commonly referred to as a user journey, is an individual user’s experience within the Canvas.

-The Entry Wizard includes the first steps to take when creating your Canvas.
+The Canvas builder maps out the steps to take when creating your Canvas.
 This includes basics such as naming your Canvas and adding teams.
-Essentially, the Entry Wizard is the crucial setup required prior to beginning building your Canvas.
+Essentially, the Canvas builder is the crucial setup required prior to beginning building your Canvas.
 Here, you can control the way your users begin and fulfill their customer journey with options to edit the entry schedule, target audience, and send settings.

 A variant is the path each customer follows on their journey.
 Canvas supports up to eight variants with a control group.
-You can name each variant and control the distribution of the target audience following each variant.
+You control which segment of your audience will follow each variant.

-A step in Canvas is a marketing decision point that determines your user journey.
-You can leverage Canvas components to build the steps of your user journey.
+A step in Canvas is a marketing decision point: “if this, then that.”
+Leverage Canvas components to build the steps of a user journey.

-Within a step, you can set triggers or schedule delivery, refine targeting by adding filters or marking exception events and add channels from email to push to webhooks.
+Within a step, you set triggers or schedule delivery, refine targeting by adding filters or marking exception events, and specify different channels like push notifications or webhook events.

 Building the customer journey

-By using the five W’s of visualization, you can identify your customer engagement strategies for how to create a personalized message journey for each user.
-These five W’s are: what, when, who, why, and where.
+Using the five W’s (what, when, who, why, and where) of visualization can help identify your customer engagement strategies for how to create a personalized message journey for each of your users.

 The “what”: Name your Canvas